Many of the best business phone systems remain to be an

 ability to migrate from one to the other when the time is appropriate.

-Moving from digital to IP to cloud based, Avaya's IP Office includes an
+Moving from digital to IP to cloud-based, Avaya's IP Office includes an

 easy path.
 With the capacity to connect to any phone service (FXO, T1/PRI,

-SIP) its a PBX that works for just about any environment, especially in
+SIP) it's a PBX that works for just about any environment, especially in

 mixed use facilities that require the use of existing phone cabling.